 The XRF method uses x-rays.
 The component is exposed to a flux of x-rays released from the PMI gun.
 The atoms of the material absorb this energy and they emit secondary x-rays that are unique to the elements present.
 By measuring this energy and intensity of the secondary x-rays, the XRF PMI gun provides the composition of the material.
 ASTM E 1476 provides a well-defined procedure to guarantee reliable and accurate results.
-XRF positive material identification is one of the quickest and comprehensive PMI methods.
+XRF positive material identification is one of the quickest and most comprehensive PMI methods.

 OES Method of PMI:

-In the OES method of positive material identification, the material is exposed to a spark from an electrode in argon atmosphere.
+In the OES method of positive material identification, the material is exposed to a spark from an electrode in an argon atmosphere.
 The spark causes the material to emit light having a unique coloration based on the material composition.
-The chemical composition of the component can be identified by examining that light emitted.
+The chemical composition of the component can be identified by examining the light emitted.